zxl0714/redis-mock/README.md

 Unsupported operation {}
 ```

-Please feel free to create an issue requesting the missing operation,
+please feel free to create an issue requesting the missing operation,
 or implement it yourself in interceptor and send us the code.
 It's fun!